fizzed/blaze/README.md

  - [SSH plugin](docs/SSH.md)
  - [HTTP plugin](docs/HTTP.md)

-## What is a blaze script?

-A Blaze script is a 100% valid JVM class with public methods that typically uses an empty (root) package declaration.
-Each public method becomes the externally accessible task that can be called from the command-line.
-Since most JVM languages support this kind of structure, Blaze can easily support a wide variety of JVM languages.

 ## Try It

 To give this project a quick try on your own machine, just run some of the examples: